Once Upon A Time In Hollywood vs. The Real Bruce Lee

 What was highly unusual about Lee was his willingness to examine himself as a human being and to be honest about it publicly.
 That was never a part of the role of the celebrity in the ’70s.
 His cultural background aside, Lee did not represent the typical voice of a Hollywood action hero.

-Most Hollywood icons, even today, rely on audiences to willingly suspend their disbelief in their humanity; in order to believe in their public persona and the iconoclast imagery built around them—thereby, elevating them to cult status, in order to establish them as commercial juggernauts.
+Most Hollywood icons, even today, rely on audiences to willingly suspend their disbelief in their humanity, in order to believe in their public persona and the iconoclastic imagery built around them—thereby elevating them to cult status and establishing them as commercial juggernauts.

 Feat.
 Bruce Lee and Kareem Abdul- Jabbar in Game of Death (1978)